-Of course, the successful and continued operation of the Bank is largely reliant on those who have the day-to-day responsibility of running it.
-Our current Manager, Mr. Peter McKeon assumed his role in January 2010 and continues to increase the branch's business.
-Peter's efforts and those of the staff, Supervisors, Maree Richardson and Kym Kelleher and Customer Service Officers, Tiffany Hunt, Jenny Lowe, Julie Pal, Dianne Morrison and Jennie Nolan are to be congratulated despite difficult economic conditions.
+Of course, the successful and continued operation of the branch is largely reliant on those who have the responsibility of running it.
+Our current Manager, Mr. Peter McKeon assumed his role in January 2010 and continues to increase the Bank's business.
+Peter's efforts and those of the staff, Supervisors, Maree Richardson and Kym Kelleher and Customer Service Officers, Tiffany, Julie, Jennie, Dianne and Tamara are to be congratulated despite difficult economic conditions.